jerhon/honlsoft-v2/blog/2021/2021-06-11-net-6-asp-net-core-minimal-api.md

 I can call any number of the `.Use*` extension methods on the Web Application app to configure the Http pipeline.
 That includes wiring in Mvc with the `.UseMvc` method on the app object here.

-However, while this works for smaller applications that just need to do a few things, in large applications, I don't think WebAPI and MVC should be discounted.
+While this works for smaller applications that just need to do a few things, in large applications, I don't think WebAPI and MVC should be discounted.
 MVC still provides a good pattern that can very sensibly divide up an application domain.
 While it could be split out into separate files, all defined through this Map could very easily grow out of control.
 MVC already handles dealing with organizing large API sets really well.